 issue a final approval, so the loan can close.

-Your home is the collateral for a HECM load and mut be maintained to meet HUD standards.
-As part of the loan origination process, your Lender will order an inspection of your home and the inspector will deliver a report indicating if repairs are required.
+Your home is the collateral for a reverse mortgage and must be maintained to meet HUD standards.
+As part of the loan origination process, your lender will order an inspection of your home and the inspector will deliver a report indicating if repairs are required.
 If so, a portion of your loan will be set aside to pay for those repairs.
 It is your responsibility to hire a contractor to do the repairs.
 Once the repairs are completed, the contractor will sign a lien release form.
 Then the completed repairs will be inspected.
 At that point, the Servicer will disburse the funds from the set-aside to pay the contractor and return any remaining funds to your loan proceeds.